 According to documents obtained by the Physicians Committee through state open records laws, John Peter Smith Hospital in Texas and The Medical Center, Navicent Health, in Georgia have McDonald's contracts that end in 2019.

 These hospitals could ban the burgers and instead provide and promote plant-based meals that can prevent and even reverse diabetes, heart disease, and obesity.
-Earlier this year, the American Medical Association (AMA) issued a resolution calling on hospitals to "…improve the health of patients, staff, and visitors by (1) providing a variety of healthful food, including plant-based meals and meals that are low in fat, sodium, and added sugars…"
+In 2017, the American Medical Association (AMA) issued a resolution calling on hospitals to "…improve the health of patients, staff, and visitors by (1) providing a variety of healthful food, including plant-based meals and meals that are low in fat, sodium, and added sugars…"

 Do you think that hospitals should make the AMA resolution a reality and ban the burgers?
 If so, please sign the letter below to hospital CEOs.
 The Physicians Committee will contact each CEO and let him or her know how many people have signed the letter.
 Or tweet the hospitals: “Provide more plant-based options to patients @NavicentHealth and @JPS_Health and go #FastFoodFree!
 MakeHospitalsHealthy.org!"